-The vice presidents of the organisation shall be elected as follows:

-On each ballot paper the member organisations select the candidates that should be elected as Vice-Presidents in such a way that they mark the names of their choice.
+The vice presidents of the organisation shall be elected as follows: On each ballot paper the member organisations select the candidates that should be elected as Vice- Presidents in such a way that they mark the names of their choice.
 Each marked candidate will receive one vote.
-It is possible to vote for fewer candidates than the number of positions that must be filled.
-In that case the ballot only needs to be filled out with the names that the member organisation wishes to vote for.
+Each member organization must vote on the same number of candidates as the number of positions that must be filled.
+Voting ballots that do not have the full number of candidates as positions that must be filled will be counted as invalid.
 The 4 candidates with the most votes are elected in the order of the amount of votes.
-Only candidates reaching the quorum defined by the following formula are elected: 1/ (the positions available for election + 1) will be eligible for election, meaning i.e. that for 4 Vice-President positions the quorum will be 1/ (4+1) = 20% of the total votes possible.
-For 3 positions the formula will be 1/ (3+1) = 25% of the total votes possible.
-For two (2) positions the quorum will be 1/ (2+1) = 33,33% of the total votes possible.
-In case of only one (1) vacant position for a round of election, the principle of simple majority shall be used, as is the case with the positions of President, Secretary General and Treasurer as well.
+Only candidates reaching the quorum defined by the following formula are elected: 1/ (the positions available for election + 1) will be eligible for election, meaning i.e. that for 4 Vice-President positions the quorum will be 1/(4+1) = 20% of the total votes possible.
+For 3 positions the formula will be 1/(3+1) = 25% of the total votes possible.
+For two (2) positions for a round of election, the principle of simple majority shall be used, as is the case with the positions of President, Secretary General and Treasurer as well.